Deploy Generated Standalone Executable Programs To Target Hardware

 Multirate Multitasking Operation

-In a multirate multitasking system, code generation uses a prioritized, preemptive multitasking scheme to execute the different sample rates in your model.
+In a multirate multitasking system, the generated example main program uses a prioritized, preemptive multitasking scheme to execute the different sample rates in a model.

 rt_OneStep() { Check for base-rate interrupt overrun Enable "rt_OneStep" interrupt Determine which rates need to run this time step Model_Step0() -- run base-rate time step code For N=1:NumTasks-1 -- iterate over sub-rate tasks If (sub-rate task N is scheduled) Check for sub-rate interrupt overrun Model_StepN() -- run sub-rate time step code EndIf EndFor }

 Task Identifiers.
-The execution of blocks having different sample rates is broken into tasks.
+The generated main program groups the execution of blocks that use different

-Each block that executes at a given sample rate is assigned a task
+at a given sample rate a task identifier (tid

 -1.

 Prioritization of Base-Rate and Subrate Tasks.
-Tasks are prioritized, in descending order, by rate.
+The scheduler prioritizes tasks in descending order by rate.
 The

-base-rate task is the task that runs at the fastest rate in the
+base-rate task runs at the fastest rate in the system (the

-system (the hardware clock rate).
-The base-rate task has highest priority
+hardware clock rate).
+The base-rate task has highest priority (tid

 0).
 The next fastest task (tid